A Man’s Journey From Receiving Death Threats & Branded “Maoist” To Winning The Green Nobel Prize

 “My battle wasn’t unique; it wasn’t something that was unheard of.
 It was for a simple cause – for something that was right.”

 Samantara, 67, fought to protect a community and its forest land from being consumed by mining activities.
-He affirmed the indigenous population of Dongria Kondh of their rights by protecting them against the massive bauxite mining by Vedanta Resources.
+He educated the indigenous population of Dongria Kondh of their rights and protected them against massive bauxite mining by Vedanta Resources.
 He has lived among the tribals of the Niyamgiri hills, battling with them at every step and risking his life.

 Samantara’s legal battle is one of the most historic stories of activism in our country.
-In an exclusive interview with The Logical Indian, he takes us through his journey.
+In an exclusive interview with The Logical Indian, he talks about the struggles of the tribe and the role he played to alleviate them.

 The cause of the Niyamgiri hills